Astros vs. Diamondbacks: Betting Trends, Records ATS, Home/Road Splits

 Astros vs. Diamondbacks: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-The Arizona Diamondbacks will send a hot-hitting Corbin Carroll to the plate against the Houston Astros and Kyle Tucker, who has been on a tear in recent games, when the clubs square off on Saturday at 8:10 PM ET.
+The Arizona Diamondbacks and Corbin Carroll hit the field against Yordan Alvarez and the Houston Astros on Sunday at Chase Field.

-The Diamondbacks are -120 moneyline favorites in this matchup against the Astros (+100).
-The total for the matchup has been set at 9 runs.
+Oddsmakers list the Astros as -135 favorites on the moneyline, while giving the underdog Diamondbacks +110 moneyline odds.
+The over/under is 9 runs for this game.

 Rep your team with officially licensed Astros gear!
 Head to Fanatics to find jerseys, shirts, and much more.